optiver/vulcan-py/README.md

 Vulcan is a build tool intended to make lockfiles without having to force users to deal with a bunch of setup in ci systems and their own projects.
-The intended workflow is that users will use create a lockfile with `vulcan lock`, then vulcan will use that lockfile to transparently set patch-version pinned requirements to avoid incidents related to transiant dependencies being implicitly upgraded.
+The intended workflow is that users will use create a lockfile with `vulcan lock`, then vulcan will use that lockfile to transparently set patch-version pinned requirements to avoid incidents related to transitive dependencies being implicitly upgraded.

 ## Warn:

 Vulcan is NOT an example project, do not blindly copy/paste from any files in this project except the README.md.
-This project builds itself and therefor requires some special configurations.
+This project builds itself and therefore requires some special configurations.

 # Getting started